Value-Based Care vs. Fee-for-Service: Financial Impact and Key Differences Explained

 What Is Value-Based Care

 Value-based care ties provider reimbursement to patient health outcomes rather than service volume.
 Instead of earning more by doing more, providers earn more by achieving better results—lower hospital readmissions, improved chronic disease management, and higher patient satisfaction scores.
+Value-based care focuses on delivering high quality care and rewarding providers for quality outcomes, patient experience, and cost savings.

 This approach puts prevention front and center.
 When a practice successfully helps diabetic patients maintain healthy blood sugar levels, the practice gets rewarded financially.
 When unnecessary emergency room visits drop because of better care coordination, the practice shares in those savings.
+Value-based care emphasizes preventive services and managing chronic conditions, which can lead to improved health outcomes, better patient outcomes, and lower costs in the long term.

 • Outcome-focused payments: Reimbursement linked to measurable health improvements